Back Pain and Injury

-It’s a fact that 8 out of 10 of us will experience some form of debilitating back pain in our lifetime.
-It’s the single biggest cause of incapacity for people under 50!
+80% of us will suffer debilitating back pain in our lifetime, It’s the leading cause of incapacity in people under the age of 50

 - Persistent aching or stiffness along the spine, from the base of the neck to the hips

-- Sharp, localized pain in the neck, upper or lower back – especially after heavy lifting or other strenuous activity
+- Sharp, localized pain in the neck, upper or lower back – especially on movement or other activity

-- Chronic ache in mid or lower back after sitting or standing for extended periods
+- Dull aching in the mid or lower back after sitting or standing for extended periods

 - Pain that radiates from the low back to the buttock, thigh, calf or toes

-- Inability to stand up straight without severe muscle spasms in the back or neck
+- Inability to stand up straight without severe pain or muscle spasm in the back or neck

 - Other symptoms such as numbness, tingling or burning in the back, limbs, or even the hands and feet